kgateway-dev/kgateway/docs/content/guides/dev/building-and-deploying-gloo.md

 ## Make and debug changes {#changes}

-Now that you can build and deploy your own builds, you can start editing Gloo itself.
+Now that you can build and deploy your own builds, you can start editing Gloo Edge itself.
 An in-depth discussion on making code changes is outside the scope of this guide.
 However, a brief overview of Gloo's software architecture will make things easier to understand.

-Gloo is primarily composed of *plugins*.
+Gloo Edge is primarily composed of *plugins*.
 You can find the code for these plugins in `projects/gloo/pkg/plugins`.
-Gloo has a lot of them!
-Generally speaking, these plugins take Gloo configuration as input, and translate Envoy configuration as output.
+Gloo Edge has a lot of them!
+Generally speaking, these plugins take Gloo Edge configuration as input, and translate Envoy configuration as output.
 You can test any changes you make to plugins by following two main steps:
 1. Unit tests, including dynamic and static breakpoints
 2. Deploying the code